The Viking Kings

 He continued the series of successful raids against France throughout the mid ninth century, and fought numerous civil wars in Denmark.

-Ragnar was shipwrecked on the Northumbrian coast, Ragnar and his crew survived the wreck but after meeting the Northumbrians in battle, most of his men were killed and he was captured and captured by Aelle, King of Northumbria, who ordered him executed by throwing him into a pit filled with poisonus snakes.
+Ragnar was shipwrecked on the Northumbrian coast, Ragnar and his crew survived the wreck but after meeting the Northumbrians in battle, most of his men were killed and he was captured by Aelle, King of Northumbria, who ordered him executed by throwing him into a pit filled with poisonus snakes.
 The legend of the Krákumál, which was probably written in Iceland during the twelfth century, reports that Ragnar sang his death song, exhibiting pride that he would soon enter Valhalla, and expressed confidence that a bloody revenge would be reeked by his sons:-

 "It gladdens me to know that Baldr's father (Odin) makes ready the benches for a banquet.
 Soon we shall be drinking ale from the curved horns.
 The champion who comes into Odin's dwelling (Valhalla) does not lament his death.
 I shall not enter his hall with words of fear upon my lips.
 The Ćsir will welcome me.
 Death comes without lamenting.
 Eager am I to depart.
 The Dísir summon me home, those whom Odin sends for me (Valkyries) from the halls of the Lord of Hosts.
 Gladly shall I drink ale in the high-seat with the Ćsir.
 The days of my life are ended.
 I laugh as I die."